jacobgoudy/csc496/README.md

-# supercomputer-v1 lab
+# csc496

-1. **Login Node:**
+### Login Node:
-  * SingleSignOn Service for authentication
+- SingleSignOn Service for authentication
-  * NFS Server for /home and /software directories
+- NFS Server for /home and /software directories
-  * A single test user
+- A single test user
-2. **Compute Node:**
+### Computer Node:
-  * Authenticate against common LDAP server on Login node
+- Authenticate against common LDAP server on Login node
-  * Mount /home and /software from Login node
+- Mount /home and /software from Login node